SuniTheFish/assembling-orange-sphere/README.md

 # assembling-orange-sphere
-an THREE.js self assembling orange sphere
+a THREE.js self assembling orange sphere

+code is a bit messy, sorry about that